liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/04-wiki/00-intro.markdown

 # Working Together with the Wiki [](id=working-together-with-the-wiki)

-Wikis let users collaboratively build a collection of information.
+Wikis are for collaboratively building a collection of information.
 The most famous wiki on the planet is Wikipedia.
-It's a full online encyclopedia developed collaboratively by users from all over the world, using a wiki.
+It's a full encyclopedia developed collaboratively by users from all over the world, using a wiki. @product@'s wiki does these things:
-@product@ contains a full-featured wiki app that lets you do the following:

--   Create multiple wikis in a single wiki app instance.
+-   Creates multiple wikis in a single wiki app instance.
--   Scope wikis to a page, a site, or the entire portal.
+-   Scopes wikis to a page, a site, or the entire portal.
--   Create and edit wikis in
+-   Creates and edit wikis in
     [WikiCreole syntax](http://www.wikicreole.org/).
--   Attach files to wiki articles.
+-   Attaches files to wiki articles.
--   Associate wiki articles with other assets in the portal.
+-   Associates wiki articles with other assets in the portal.
 -   And more.

-As you can see, @product@'s wiki is very flexible and can be configured to fit nearly any use case.
+As you can see, @product@'s wiki is flexible and can be configured to fit nearly any use case.
 What's more, it's completely integrated with the portal's [user management](/discover/portal/-/knowledge_base/7-1/user-management), [tagging](/discover/portal/-/knowledge_base/7-1/organizing-content-with-tags), and [security](/discover/deployment/-/knowledge_base/7-1/liferay-portal-security) features.
-This lets administrators focus on building sites with wikis while the portal handles everything else.